qdzlug/ironbank-pipeline/contributing.md

 ```

 We can make mocking all of this easier and reusable by skipping monkeypatching altogether and just mocking everything we're using in the `Path` class.
-To illustrate this, we can look at a simplified version of our `MockPath` object that we created in the `ironbank/pipeline/tests/mocks/mock_classes.py` module for this case.
+To demonstrate this, we can look at a simplified version of our `MockPath` object that we created in the `ironbank/pipeline/tests/mocks/mock_classes.py` module for this case.

 ```python
 class MockTextIOWrapper():